Cassidy is an author, a scientist, and an amateur investor interested in learning more about the stock market.

 So should you buy a stock before it announces earnings?

 Based on the data from the stocks in the Dow Jones Industrial Average index over this past year (2019 to 2020), it makes no difference whether you buy a stock before or after earnings are announced.
 On average, a stock's share price does not increase or decrease more than on any other day, and share price changes are not correlated with beating or missing earnings estimates.
-Keep in mind that this is only true on average.
-This is why having a diverse portfolio of stocks makes you less subject to risk.
+Keep in mind that this is only true on average, which means having a diverse portfolio of stocks makes you less subject to risk.
 Some stocks will jump after earnings and some will fall, but on average these changes cancel each other out.
+This is why consistent investing on a monthly or yearly basis generally outperforms trying to time the market over the long term.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.